Lorde: Musical style and songwriting

-Public image and impact
+Public image and influence

 Lorde's stage name illustrates her fascination with "royals and aristocracy"; she added an "e" after the name Lord, which she felt was too masculine, to make it more feminine.
 She described her public image as something that "naturally" came to her and was identical to her real-life personality.
 Lorde identifies as a feminist.
-The New Zealand Herald opined that her feminist ideology was different from her contemporaries due to Lorde's disinterest in sexualised performances.
+The New Zealand Herald opined that her feminist ideology was different from her contemporaries due to Lorde's lack of interest in sexualised performances.
 She proclaimed herself in an interview with V magazine as a "hugely sex-positive person", saying, "I have nothing against anyone getting naked. ...
 I just don't think it really would complement my music in any way or help me tell a story any better".

 Critical reception of Lorde is generally positive, with praise concentrated on her maturity both musically and lyrically.
 The New York Times called her "the pop prodigy" who was not conformed to boundaries and always sought experimentation.
 Billboard recognised Lorde as a spokesperson for a "female rock resurgence" by introducing her works to rock and alternative radio, which had seen a traditional male dominance.
 The publication also named her the "New Queen of Alternative" in a 2013 cover story.
 Journalist Robert Christgau was less enthusiastic towards Lorde's styles, labelling the singer as "a pop property" that was indistinguishable from other mainstream artists.

 Lorde's critiques of mainstream culture on Pure Heroine earned her the title "the voice of her generation", a label she dismissed, saying that "young people have never needed a specialised spokesperson".
 Jon Caramanica, writing for The New York Times, credited Lorde for bringing forth a "wave of female rebellion" to mainstream audiences that embraced an "anti-pop" sentiment.
 Sharing a similar viewpoint, Rolling Stone and NPR credited her debut studio album Pure Heroine as the foundation of that transformation.
 Several analysts also noted Lorde's influence on the music trends of the 2010s, and have credited the singer with paving the way for the current generation of alternative-leaning pop artists.
 She placed at number 12 on NPR's 2018 readers poll of the most influential female musicians of the 21st century.
-Her work has influenced several contemporary artists, including Billie Eilish, Olivia Rodrigo, Sabrina Carpenter, Conan Gray, and Troye Sivan.
+Billboard ranked her number 44 on its list of the "Top 100 Women Artists of the 21st Century" in 2025.
+Her work has influenced various artists, including Billie Eilish, Olivia Rodrigo, Sabrina Carpenter, Conan Gray, and Troye Sivan.

 Her onstage persona, particularly her signature unchoreographed dancing, has polarised audiences.
-Her detractors have described her dance moves as "awkward" in comparison to contemporary stage performers.
-The Fader expressed that she should be celebrated for her dancing as it is "more freeform and spontaneous" than structured choreography and "speaks an entirely different expressive language".
+Her detractors have described her dance moves as "awkward" in comparison to other stage performers.
+The Fader said she should be celebrated for her dancing as it is "more freeform and spontaneous" than structured choreography and "speaks an entirely different expressive language".
 The publication further elaborated that her "stage presence [is] more impactful than the average pop performance".
 Lorde was parodied in the South Park episodes "The Cissy" and "Rehash", broadcast in October and December 2014, respectively.